Valuing property – an Estate Agent can do it, So why can’t you?

 What can your property offer over and above other properties?
 Or what ‘luxuries’ does it feature?

 Perhaps you have three or four double bedrooms?
 An en-suite?
-A large garden, a garage and off-street parking?
+A large garden, a garage, off-street parking or require a parking permit?
 All of these additional features will add value to your property.

 Ultimately, when deciding on the value of your property, you should compare other property prices sold within the last six months in your area, and compare your property with them.